CommunityPrayer

 The Graham Kendrick song, “We’ll walk the land with hearts on fire, and every step will be a prayer,” which we thought about at our first meeting, still resonates with our spirits.
 Our desire is to claim the ground in which we live for the Lord, to be purposeful and impactful and to be more intentional about our visibility within our community.

-Our last meet up on the 3rd October was a visit to the Woodingdean Food Hub based at the Woodingdean Youth Centre in Warren Road (next to the Community Centre).
+Our meet up in October 2025 was a visit to the Woodingdean Food Hub based at the Woodingdean Youth Centre in Warren Road (next to the Community Centre).

 We were welcomed warmly by the team and invited to sit in to the short briefing meeting before the doors opened to clients.
 Phil Parsons then gave us a tour of the centre and explained how the Hub worked for both volunteers and service users and answered the many questions we had.
 It was a really informative time together and an opportunity for us as a group to chat to and encourage the team in the tremendous work they are doing in our community and also to better understand how we as a group of Christians in Woodingdean can pray for the ongoing work.